-Graduate programs in the College of Arts and Sciences build on the rich tradition of Jesuit liberal arts by educating men and women for others in the advanced study of traditional disciplines as well as the human service professions.
+Graduate programs in Loyola College build on the rich tradition of Jesuit liberal arts by educating men and women for others in the advanced study of traditional disciplines as well as the human service professions.
 Loyola's vision is to inspire its graduate students to leadership and inculcate in them the knowledge that service to the larger world is a defining measure of their professional responsibilities.
-Graduate programs are committed to the following collegewide graduate learning goals that embrace the core values and principles inherent in the mission of the College:
+Graduate programs are committed to the following university-wide graduate learning goals that embrace the core values and principles inherent in Loyola's mission: